How to Use Infographics for Link Building

 This template is quite simple to implement.
 It is only necessary to make a competent list and make it attractive to the target audience.

 Choosing from a large number of options is difficult for many people.
-A comparative infographic allows helping people compare several options or demonstrate the benefits of specific solutions.
+A comparative infographic allows helping people to compare several options or demonstrate the benefits of specific solutions.

 This model is usually implemented based on a vertical or horizontal separation of two alternatives.
 The use of contrasting colours reinforces the difference.